boygaggoo/AQuery/README.md

 # AQuery
 A Write Less Do More Library for Android

-AQuery is a lightweight library that allows UI manipulation in a syntatically similar way to the Javascript library JQuery.
-AQuery aims to remove the boilerplate code that comes with UI manipualation in Android.
-This helps with readibility, ease of development and maintainability.
+AQuery is a lightweight library that allows UI manipulation in a syntactically similar way to the Javascript library JQuery.
+AQuery aims to remove the boilerplate code that comes with UI manipulation in Android.
+This helps with readability, ease of development and maintainability.

 ## Code Samples